retorquere/zotero-better-bibtex/site/layouts/shortcodes/preferences/advanced.md

 * yes
 * minimal

+### Export

+#### Apply title-casing to titles

+If you're dead-set on ignoring both BibTeX/BibLaTeX best practice and the Zotero recommendations on title/sentence casing, you can turn this off to suppress [title casing for English references]({{ ref . "support/faq#bbt-is-changing-the-capitalization-of-my-titles-why" }}).

+#### Apply brace-protection to capitalized words

+If you're dead-set on ignoring both BibTeX/BibLaTeX best practice and the Zotero recommendations on title/sentence casing, you can turn this off to suppress [automatic brace-protection for words with uppercase letters]({{ ref . "support/faq#why-the-double-braces" }}).

 #### Warn me when changing citation keys in bulk

 For those who are curious about what the `Clear/Generate BibTeX key` right-click options do, this will warn